Judge Roy Moore Demands That Beverly Young Nelson Yearbook Be Sent For Handwriting Analysis

 In a CNN interview, Attorney Allred seemed unwilling to address whether the signature in question might have been forged and also rejected the idea of allowing her client to take a lie detector test, Big League Politics noted.

 In an appearance on MSNBC (embedded below), Allred admitted that she never asked her client whether the accuser actually saw Judge Roy Moore sign the yearbook.
-The lawyer is requesting a Senate hearing on this matter, although as the MSNBC anchor mentioned, Moore is not yet elected to the Senate and is unclear whether he will be after the votes are counted next month.
+The lawyer is requesting a Senate hearing on this matter, although as the MSNBC anchor mentioned, Moore is not yet elected to the Senate, and it is unclear whether he will be after the votes are counted next month.

-The former Chief Justice of the Alabama Supreme Court who was forced out in a dispute over a Ten Commandments monument, as well as an unsuccessful candidate for governor, Moore, 70, is a West Point graduate who served as a military police commander in Vietnam.
+The former Chief Justice of the Alabama Supreme Court was removed from the bench in a dispute over a Ten Commandments monument, and he was also an unsuccessful candidate for governor.
+Moore, 70, is a West Point graduate who served as a military police commander in Vietnam.

-Perhaps with good reason, Moore seems to have been convicted in the court of public opinion — at least outside of Alabama — and in the media and government establishments across the ideological spectrum, especially since his accusers have provided compelling details.
+Moore seems to have been convicted in the court of public opinion — at least outside of Alabama — and in the media and government establishments across the ideological spectrum, especially since his accusers have provided compelling details.
 Given Moore’s longtime high-profile status in the state’s political and legal communities, however, some in Alabama are questioning why these allegations only emerged in the final weeks of a nationally significant election.
 There is also conflicting information as to whether Roy Moore was banned from the Gadsden shopping mall in the 1980s because of alleged misbehavior.

 Beverly Young Nelson said Alabama GOP Senate candidate Roy Moore wrote a message in her yearbook in December 1977 that said, "To a sweeter more beautiful girl, I could not say, 'Merry Christmas.'"